Kamiyah Mobley was abducted as a newborn from a Florida hospital in July 1998

 A neighbor in Walterboro, South Carolina, described her as a typical 18-year-old who resided with the woman she long believed to be her mother.

-Mobley and the woman often got their nails done together, according to the neighbor, who asked not to be identified.
+Mobley and Williams often got their nails done together, said the neighbor, who asked not to be identified.
 The teenager graduated from high school and had a steady boyfriend.

 But DNA tests this week revealed that Mobley was abducted from a Florida hospital in July 1998 by a woman posing as a nurse, Jacksonville Sheriff Mike Williams said Friday.
 Law enforcement has not released the name she has been living under.